 I do two things when creating lecture pdfs – first, I change the slide background (or theme) to white, to save on printer ink and speed when printing out slides.
 Then I reduce the file size of the pdf as much as possible to save students the grief of a lengthy download.

 This used to be difficult, for with too much reduction, some images would get pixelated.
 I struggled with this until I discovered Jerome Colas’ quartz filters in 2007.
 Colas provided eight filters which he developed after experimentation, but I really only use his “Standard Compression” filter.

 He tweaked that for a balance of image quality and file size and it is much better than Apple’s “reduce file size” filter.

-Once downloaded, move the unzipped file to the Filters folder in Root > Library.
-If you cannot find the folder, simply create one – whiz is safe to do, no worries!
+Once downloaded, move the unzipped file to Root > Library > PDF Services.
+If you cannot find the folder, simply create one – which is safe to do, no worries!

 When you are next viewing that large pdf, select “File > Export…”, and in the window that opens, select the standard compression filter in the Quartz Filter drop down menu.

 That often reduces a 90MB file to 9MB – yes, a 90% reduction is the norm!
 All my slide lecture pdfs are thus below 10MB.
 The pdfs look fine on screen and when I peek at my student’s printed notes, they look clear.

 This filter is one of the first files I copy back onto my hardisk after a clean reinstall, and is working fine on Mountain Lion.
 It should be every educator’s arsenal – thanks Jerome!